A novel determination of the $B_c$ lifetime

 We approximate $u$, $d$ and $s$ quarks as massless.
 The calculation of the Darwin term's contribution to the decay rate of $B$ and $D$ mesons exhibits an infrared divergence for all massless final state quarks.
 We use the result in Ref.~\cite{Lenz:2020oce} which subtracts the IR divergence in the coefficient of the Darwin term against the divergence in the 4-quark operator; we convert the result to the basis of operators used by HFLAG (also by \cite{Gremm:1996df} and \cite{Mannel:2020fts}).
-This means that when the ``eye-graph" is computed on the lattice an explicit subtraction of the IR divergence is needed.\footnote{For a definition of the "eye-graph" see graphs (b) in Fig.~3 of Ref.~\cite{Becirevic:2001fy}.}
+This means that when the ``eye-graph" is computed on the lattice an explicit subtraction of the IR divergence is needed.\footnote{For a definition of the ``eye-graphs" see graphs (b) in Fig.~3 of Ref.~\cite{Becirevic:2001fy}.}

 In the language of the heavy quark operator expansion, the computation of WA and PI contributions to decay widths is contained in four fermion operators and their coefficients, {\it e.g.}, $\mathcal{O}^{(q)}_{4Fi}$ and $C^{(q)}_{4Fi}$ in Eq.~\eqref{eq:T_M} for the case of $B$ and $D$ decays.
 For the coefficient functions in the OPE for $B$ and $D$ decays we use the NLO calculation of Ciuchini {\it et al} \cite{Ciuchini:2001vx}.
 The matrix elements are expressed in terms of ``bag'' parameters that are obtained from Monte Carlo simulations of QCD on the lattice for the case of $B$ decays~\cite{Becirevic:2001fy}.
 Tab.~\ref{tab:becirevicBagD} gives the $D$-decays bag parameters at $\mu=2.7(1)$~GeV that we have read off from Fig.~4 in Ref.~\cite{Becirevic:2001fy}; the coefficient functions were computed at this renormalization point.
 Note however that the calculation of bag parameters in \cite{Becirevic:2001fy} neglects the contribution of eye graphs.
 For $B_c$ decays the contributions of WA and PI are calculated at LO.
+For $D$ decays NLO QCD corrections to the PI contributions can be large as discussed in \cite{King:2021xqp}.
 One should bear in mind that while both PI and WA graphs contribute to the $B_c$ width, only the WA graphs contribute in the relation of Eq.~(\ref{eq:relBc}) for the neutral modes ({\em i.e.}, $B^0$ and $D^0$), and only PI graphs contribute to the relation for charged modes ({\em i.e.}, $B^+$ and $D^+$).